USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Ease of Support_

-Scenario: In case of service failure, the user should receive support within 30 minutes
+Scenario: In case of service failure, the user should receive support within 30 minutes.

 ```puml
 @startuml